http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 of human rights within the USA, in Afghanistan and Myanmar.

-The Unocal company commenced negotiations with various
+The UNOCAL company commenced negotiations with various

-political factions in the government; however
+political factions in the government;

-the internecine fratricidal struggle of the former Mujahideen
+however the internecine fratricidal struggle of the former Mujahideen groups, created a difficult situation for

-groups, created a difficult situation for negotiation; as a consequence the Unocal, supported the
+negotiation; as a consequence the UNOCAL,

-logistic support from Pakistan;
+supplies and logistic support from Pakistan;

 supported by the United States and Saudi Arabia; which gradually